-- Where were the dedicated sites for travellers who had a mid range budget and preferred to stay in 3* – 4* hotels that reflected this?
+- Need a dedicated site for travellers with a mid range budget, prefer to stay in 3* – 4* hotels and spend money on meaningful experiences that reflected this?

-- Wanted to take their time at each destination while getting the most personalised experience?
+- Want to travel independently and take their time at each destination while getting the most personalised experience?

 - Wished to be prepared and efficient, both before and during their trip?

 - Hoped to be almost invisible amongst locals by speaking with and learning from them?

 - Want to combine the above points to travel in a sustainable way to minimise any negative impacts tourism is having on locals and their communities?

 Why The Invisible Tourist?
 And what is Invisible Tourism?

 This grey area is why I created The Invisible Tourist.
 I’ve gone into more detail here about why I chose this apparently “undesirable” name for my blog.